coderonimo/coderonimo/README.md

 - 👋 Hi, I’m @coderonimo AKA Jani Aalto.
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning and doing a lot of coding stuff.
-- 💞️ I’m looking to collaborate on apps and games development.
+- 💞️ I’m looking to collaborate on data analytics apps and games development.
 - 📫 You can reach me through my website CODERONIMO.COM

 CHEERS! :)))